-The trustees met eleven times during 2020.
+The trustees met eleven times during 2021, mostly remotely using Zoom.

 Church Business Meetings / Special Church Business Meetings

 The church meeting is an integral part of the way the church functions.
 Though the Constitution permits decisions to be made at Church meetings by appropriate majorities, the Church seeks to work by consensus wherever possible.